JimmyRespawn/PassionNano/productblog/content/docs/iptv/_index.md

 - 1. The m3u/8 list does not follow the guideline.
 There is nothing we can do about this.

 - 2. Our parsing logic is unable to parse the list.
 Please send the list to us via mail if it's convenient for you.

+### Default system players does not load user agent required channel

+Currently only other two video engines support user agent required channel.
+Please change video playback engine in settings if you wish to play channels like this.